lighTag-UWB/lighTag/README.md

 # lighTag Features
 - Solution to Power Issue:
-  - lighTag integrated with lighting system in the building, UBW bases cn receive continuous power;
+  - lighTag integrated with lighting system in the building, UWB bases can receive continuous power;
 - 3D Indoor Positioning:
   - with 4 lighTag Base Station, lighTag can get the x,y and z coordinates of the lighTag Tag integrated in user'sdevices;
 - High Accuracy:
-  - lighTag has 5cm ranging accuracy, 10cm 2D accuracy, and 20cm 3D accuracy, which provides a accurate position ofuser;
+  - lighTag has 5cm ranging accuracy, 10cm 2D accuracy, and 20cm 3D accuracy, which provides an accurate position ofuser;
 - Area of Interest Detection:
   - lighTag can detect the presence of user in an specific area inside a building.